 However, some of the information in Genesis may have been passed down to Moses as songs through his Hebrew relatives.
 Why do we say that?

-Much news and history was once transmitted via song, because that was the only means of mass communication at the time.
+Much news and history was once transmitted via song, because at that time, it was an easy means of mass communication to illiterate people.
 If you closely examine the first five chapters of Genesis, you’ll notice that there is definitely a poetic cadence and symmetry.
 For example, look at the words starting each paragraph or verses in Genesis 1 at verses 6, 11, 14, 20, 24, and 26.

 Interestingly, in Mesopotamia archaeologists actually found a song or a poem recorded on ancient clay tablets which describes events very similar to those in Genesis 6 through to Genesis 11.
 It’s now known as the Epic of Gilgamesh.
 So these same events were transmitted in song by many peoples in the Middle East.